 This part can be tricky depending on how much water is coming off the falls.
 There is a small section you have to scramble up that is pretty easy, but if you have a fear of heights it can be mentally challenging.
 Once you get over the falls you will arrive at Lake of Glass.

 Take in the views but don’t stop.
 You’ve still got 15 minutes of climbing to get to Sky Pond.
-A lot of people we saw stopped at Lake of Glass and didn’t continue on.
-It really is only 15 minutes more and so worth the hike.
+A lot of people we saw stopped at Lake of Glass and didn’t continue.
+It is only 15 minutes more and well worth the effort.

 Most Epic, Strenuous Hikes